You are here:

 Target districts: Moshi urban, Moshi rural, Hai & Siha, Rombo in the Kilimanjaro region

-Kenya first country to protect girls against cervical cancer with GAVI support
+Ghana to vaccinate girls against HPV with GAVI support

 World Cancer Day

 Cervical Cancer ACTION